SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Axon_ACP_ERS10.md

 An overview of the supported card types can be found in the "Exported connectors" section.

-The implemented firmware versions for each supported card type are described in the connector help's "Supported firmware versions" section of the related card.
+The implemented firmware versions for each supported card type are described in the documentation for these cards.

 ### Exported Connectors